Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

 - Why do we need reliability and SRE? - Provides the SRE map where continuous delivery connects with incident response and SLOs.

-- GitOps - Shows the declarative delivery model and Git-based source-of-truth for change control.
+- GitOps - Shows declarative delivery and Git as the source of truth for change control.

-- Infrastructure as Code - Connects CI/CD pipelines with versioned infrastructure and reproducible environments.
+- Infrastructure as Code - Connects delivery pipelines with versioned infrastructure and reproducible environments.